h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Notes:
 ''''''

 In R, the ``H2OExplanation`` object will not be printed if you save it to an object.
-If you save the output to an object, you can access the plots and associated data for each explanation.
-Then you can ``print(exa)`` to print the explaiation.
+If you save the object to a variable, you will be able to access the plots and associated metadata by inspecting the object.
+Then you can ``print(exa)`` to print the explanation, or simply type ``exa`` and it will print as well.

 In Python, the ``H2OExplanation`` will always be printed, even if you save it to an object.
-Once you save it to an object, however, if you want to print it again, you ``from IPython.core.display import display`` and ``display(exa)``.
+Once you save it to an object, however, if you want to print it again, you must do: ``from IPython.core.display import display`` and ``display(exa)``.